 - Sheet Pan Chicken: Love this method too!
 It is so easy and can be added to the pan when you cook the spaghetti squash.
 Just take it out of the oven after about 20 minutes (or until done depending on the thickness).
 When it is done, shred or dice the chicken and mix it with the barbecue sauce.
 You can marinate the chicken first or simply shred it or dice it and mix it with barbecue sauce after it is cooked.

 - Grilled Chicken: Have any leftover grilled chicken?
 Use it in this stuffed squash recipe by adding some barbecue sauce to it then dicing it!

 - Rotisserie Chicken: Grab a pre-made rotisserie chicken, shred it and mix it with the barbecue sauce!

 PIN IT!
 Barbecue Chicken Stuffed Spaghetti Squash Recipe

 You can also take the squash out of the boats first and make the layers in a casserole dish to serve to the family;-) Just layer the same starting with the spaghetti squash noodles, cheese, barbecue chicken, onion, peppers and extra sauce.
 Bake for a few minutes and enjoy!

-- Add the chicken to the slow cooker with 1 cup of barbecue sauce on top.
-Cook on low for 6-8 hours or high for 2-4 hours.
+- Add the chicken breasts to the slow cooker with 1 cup of barbecue sauce on top.
+Cook on low for 6 hours or high for 2-4 hours.
 Shred the chicken using two forks.

-- Eat it right away or bake at 350 degrees F for 15 minutes to cook the onions and crisp the top slightly.
-Garnish with the remaining ¼ cup (or less) barbecue sauce and cilantro.
+- Bake at 350 degrees F for 15-20 minutes to cook the onions and crisp the top slightly.
+Garnish with the remaining ¼ cup barbecue sauce and cilantro.